Data-Science-for-Linguists/Shared-Repo/todo10_visitors_log/visitors_log_margaret.md

 #### Something else that came to your mind
 - I was surprised by differences between retweets and likes in terms of numbers and also how they differed between cats and dogs
 - Although the results look significant, perhaps you could so some simple statistical analyses to confirm your findings, for example Chi Square (which I believe is part of math module)

+### Chris's Visit 11/16/2017
+#### Something I learned
+	- You have really awesome visualizations working for your data, and it's cool that your actively pulling the latest data from Twitter so your data is not static

+#### Something That Came To Mind
+	- Perhaps maybe there can be some way to automate the downloading of data from Twitter to get equal samples of tweets from different areas throughout the day?
+It looks like its being done manually at the moment so  including automation could be interesting!!